ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 To find out where a candidate s strengths and weaknesses are, and how much that matters in the role you are hiring for, first you need to decide what topic areas matter for your role.
 You do this by creating a technical focus interview guide, which should include a list of anywhere from four to eight technical areas, and within each area a set of sample questions, best practice answers, and a scoring guide.

- e sample answers and scoring guide are included to ensure fairness
+The sample answers and scoring guide are included to ensure fairness

 and uniformity in scoring across multiple interviewers and across candi - dates.
 You re trying to differentiate where any given candidate has gaps vs. true expertise, so your questions should be designed to elicit one of three kinds of answers: bad, good, and amazing. us, they should lend them - selves to being scored as such.
 When it comes to scoring a question, to make the difference between a knowledge gap and true expertise obvious, I rec - ommend that a bad answer gets a score of 0‒2, a good answer gets a score of 3‒6, and only an amazing answer gets between 7‒10.